Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

   - Because this playbook is to display the configurations on target nodes, `TASK` section shows `ok: [spine1]`, `ok: [leaf2]`, `ok: [leaf3]`, `ok: [leaf1]`, `ok: [spine2]` and `ok: [leaf4]`, which indicates no changes occurred. `PLAY RECAP` section reaffirms it by showing `changed=0` on each device.

 **Playbook 2:** `playbook_config_banner_login.yml`
+- This playbook is to configure `banner login` strings and lines on target nodes.
 - Run the playbook for the first time with command `ansible-playbook playbook_config_banner_login.yml`:

     ```